Listen to children and young people in policy making

 12 August 2019

-Unicef estimates that around 250 million children live in countries impacted by humanitarian crises.
+Unicef estimates that around 250 million is for children live in countries and areas affected by armed conflict.
 These crises stem from conflicts they did not create.
 Conflicts in which they have no say.
 Conflicts which are destroying their childhoods.

 Article 12 of the UN Convention on the Rights of the Child (UNCRC) recognises children and young people’s right to participate in policy decisions that affect them.
 This is underpinned by the youth engagement strand of the Sustainable Development Goals.